 Waitī – freshwater environments notes the supreme importance of water quality on mauri, mahinga kai and manaakitanga.

 The Ake Ake model is a pictorial mapping of someone’s perspective.
 The model is used to encourage iwi to share their views and values and to communicate what they would like the future to look like.
 Learn about this Model for identifying cultural indicators and adapt the Ake Ake, forever and ever activity to help your students to map their views, values and vision for their local environment.

 Stream restoration work is a collaborative activity – you need to reach out and form relationships with experts and knowledgeable locals in your area.

 These groups are likely to have information about your catchment and how to restore it or may wish to get involved:

-- Inventory and monitoring toolbox publications from the Department of Conservation.
+- Protecting and restoring our natural heritage – a practical guide, publications from the Department of Conservation

-- New water restoration toolkit and Stream health monitoring and assessment kit from NIWA.
+- New water restoration toolkit – Envirolink toolkit and Stream health monitoring and assessment kit (SHMAK) from NIWA

 - Tools and techniques – a page of links, from the Twin Streams Project

 - Saving Our Stream – an inquiry unit for Years 3 – 6, from the Twin Streams Project

 - What is a bioblitz? – Landcare Research resources